-- Fees may be paid by you directly, or the custodian may deduct them from your Roth IRA. - Fees may be changed upon 30 day-written notice to you. - The full annual maintenance fee will be charged for any calendar year during which you have a Roth IRA with us.
-This fee is not prorated for periods of less than one full year. - If provided for in this Disclosure Statement or the Adoption Agreement, termination fees are charged when your account is closed whether the funds are distributed to you or transferred to a successor custodian or trustee. - The Custodian may charge you for its reasonable expenses for services not covered by its fee schedule.
+Fees may be paid by you directly, or the custodian may deduct them from your Roth IRA.
+Fees may be changed upon 30 day-written notice to you.
+The full annual maintenance fee will be charged for any calendar year during which you have a Roth IRA with us.
+This fee is not prorated for periods of less than one full year.
+If provided for in this Disclosure Statement or the Adoption Agreement, termination fees are charged when your account is closed whether the funds are distributed to you or transferred to a successor custodian or trustee.